 Horizontal Articulation:

-• Diploma in Chemical Engineering.
+• Diploma in Chemical Engineering, NQF Level 6.

 Vertical Articulation: